 Sprinkle another 1/4 of the coagulant over the top of the soy milk, then cover the pot and allow it to sit for 3 minutes.
 Stir just the surface of the soy milk for a few seconds, then sprinkle the next 1/4 of the coagulant over the surface of the soy milk.
 Cover the pot again for 3 to 5 minutes.
 Gently stir the soy milk, then add the final 1/4 of coagulant.
 Cover and let sit for another 3 minutes.

 By now, your soy milk should no longer look like soy milk; you should have a pot of pale yellow whey and whitish curds.

-This is where things get messy.
-With your cheesecloth-lined tofu mold or homemade rig nearby and also your mixing bowl, begin separating the whey from the curds.
-Press the small fine mesh strainer into the mixture, pressing down the solid curds and allowing the whey to fill the cup.
-Use your ladle to scoop up the whey and transfer it to the mixing bowl.
+With your cheesecloth-lined tofu mold or homemade rig and a mixing bowl nearby, begin separating the whey from the curds.
+Press the small fine-mesh strainer into the mixture, pressing down the solid curds and allowing the whey to fill the cup.
+Use a ladle or measuring cup to scoop up the whey and transfer it to the mixing bowl.
 Continue to do this until the curds feel firm against the back of the strainer and there is no longer enough whey for you to scoop out of the pot.

-Transfer the curds into the prepared mold, cover with a layer or two of cheesecloth, place the top of your mold on top and place your weights on top of this to press it down.
-Allow your tofu to sit for 15-25 minutes for a firm to extra-firm tofu.
+Transfer the curds into the prepared mold and cover with a layer or two of cheesecloth.
+Put the top of your mold on top and place your weights on top of this to press it down.
+Allow your tofu to sit for 15 to 25 minutes for a firm to extra-firm tofu.

 What to Do With Tofu

-Chill your tofu in the fridge until firm enough to cut, then cut it into cubes and bake it, fry it, or steam it.
+Chill your tofu in the fridge until firm enough to cut, then cut it into cubes and bake it, fry it, grill it, or steam it.
 If you want to wait a few days, place it in fresh, cold water for up to three days.
-Or you can add a little bit of salt and pepper and serve it right away with rice and veggies—it’s a little crumbly this way, but still full of the fresh flavor of a job well done.
+Or you can serve it right away—it will be a little crumbly this way but still full of fresh flavor.